medihack/massanimate/README.md

 	.animate({width: 100, height: 100, opacity: 1}, 2000) // animate those attributes
 	.animate({width: 50, height: 50, opacity: 0}, 2000, function() { // another animation
 		// do something afterwards
-	})
+		// `this` is the massanimate object
-	.remove(); // remove the added style rule and all its style attributes
+		this.remove(); // remove the added style rule and all its style attributes });

 I hardly recommend setting the initial style attributes with the `css` method that you want to animate.
 You can also set the styles using `css` between the `animate` methods.

-`remove` deletes the rule after all animations are finished.
-After that you can't add new animations to that rule.
+`remove` deletes the rule again.
+After that you can't add new animations to that rule. `remove` is best called in a callback when the animation is finished (like in the example above).
+A successful `remove` returns true.
+When `remove` is called while an animation of this rule is still in progress then it is ignored and false is returned.

 The `remove` is optional.
 You can also use Mass Animate to just set styles without any animations.

 Keep in mind that *Mass Animate* can't animate already set element styles.
 This is because *Mass Animate* uses normal style sheet definitions which can't override element styles (`!important` does not seem to work with jQuery animations).